tc39/proposal-bigint/README.md

 - Find first set/unset bit
 - Popcount
 - Find most significant set/unset bit
-- Convenience functions for doing arithmetic in a specific modulus (e.g., 64-bit signed or unsigned) rather than
+- Convenience functions for doing arithmetic in a specific modulus (e.g., 64-bit signed or unsigned) rather than requiring use of the wrap functions and arithmetic separately.
 - Constants for the maximum and minimum 64-bit signed and unsigned integer
-- A library function

 ### Any other numerical types, and generalization to binary data and value types

-In the course of development of ES2015, the proposal to add
+In the course of development of ES2015, the proposal to add 64-bit integers was generalized significantly into a value types/binary data proposal.
+This big proposal became very complicated and unwieldy, so it was dropped from ES2015.
+The current proposal is much smaller, and could be built on incrementally.
+Value types and smaller integer types may be possible follow-ons, and this proposal is designed to generalize to those, but not block on them.

 ## Implementation status